 - Sun, moon- any single natural object

-- Government, committee, section- any group acts as a single authority.
+- Government, committee, and section- any group acts as a single authority.

-When you will get Verbs ending in ‘ss’, ‘sh’, ‘ch’, ‘x’ and ‘o’, you have to add ‘es’ after the verb, instead of ‘s’ alone, to form the third person singular+ singular number verb.
+When in a sentence, you will get verbs ending in ‘ss’, ‘sh’, ‘ch’, ‘x’ and ‘o’, you have to add ‘es’ after the verb.
+In all other cases, you will add only ‘s’ next to the verb.